NVDA Coach

 Physical keyboard orientation before command learning begins: where modifier keys live on standard and laptop keyboards (Ctrl, Shift, Alt, Windows key, and the NVDA key — Insert or Caps Lock), how function keys and the Fn key work (including Fn+Arrow keys as Home/End/Page Up/Page Down and Fn Lock), and how to select and switch your NVDA keyboard layout setting.

-Character-by-character navigation, word-by-word navigation, line-by-line navigation, jumping to document start and end, Say All (continuous reading with both desktop and laptop layout shortcuts documented), text selection with Shift plus arrow keys including the NVDA report-selection command, and navigating by paragraph and page.
+Character-by-character navigation, word-by-word navigation, line-by-line navigation, jumping to document start and end, Say All (continuous reading with both desktop and laptop layout shortcuts documented), text selection with Shift plus arrow keys including the NVDA report-selection command, navigating by paragraph and page, and checking font and formatting (NVDA+F reports font name, size, bold, italic, and underline — double-press opens a full formatting dialog).
 Every lesson includes an inline practice text area built directly into the Coach window.

 Chapter 4: Browse Mode and Web Navigation — 10 lessons